ibm-cloud-docs/vmwaresolutions/archiref/vcsicp/vcsicp-arch-overview-infrastructure.md

 ## Virtual Routing and Forwarding
 {: #vcsicp-arch-overview-infrastructure-vrf}

 You can configure {{site.data.keyword.cloud}} accounts as a Virtual Routing and Forwarding (VRF) account, which enables automatic global routing between subnet IP blocks.
-All accounts with Direct Link connections must be converted to, or created as, a VRF account.
+All accounts with Direct-Link connections must be converted to, or created as, a VRF account.

 ## Direct Link
 {: #vcsicp-arch-overview-infrastructure-direct-link}